Tense psychological thriller written, directed by and starring Icelandic auteur Baltasar Kormákur.

 With so many of the Porridge cast no longer with us, there's an undeniable poignancy to the piece.
 Naturally, the never-bettered combination of Barker and Beckinsale are the stars of the show, but everyone gets their moment to shine - Ken Jones is superbly slippery as "horrible" Ives, Brian Wilde marvellously melancholy as Mr Barrowclough.
 Most interestingly of all, the newcomers to the mix - Geoffrey Bayldon and Philip Locke as the Governor and defrocked dentist Banyard respectively - are such good stand-ins, it's hard to imagine anyone else inhabiting their roles.
 But then, with material as good as this, Porridge would be appetising regardless of whom had been sent to Slade.

-The best ever sitcom-to-big-screen adaptation, Porridge provides great characters with more room to breath while serving as a wonderful if tragically premature send-off for the wonderful Richard Beckinsale.
+In a nutshell: The best ever sitcom-to-big-screen adaptation, Porridge provides great characters with more room to breath while serving as a wonderful if tragically premature send-off for the wonderful Richard Beckinsale.